-4) MD 495 and Glendale Road intersection; safety improvements
+2) MD 495 and Glendale Road intersection - safety improvements

-PURPOSE/JUSTIFICATION: According to the 2008 Garrett County Comprehensive Plan, MD 495 experienced less than 5000 Average Annual Daily Traffic Volume.
+PROJECT DESCRIPTION/PURPOSE AND NEED: Accidents at the intersection of MD 495 and Glendale Rd are often caused by a site distance problem and by fog.
+The County suggests three possible solutions.
+(1) SHA should consider re-alignment at this location to bring the intersection closer to a 90 degree angle.
+(2) SHA should consider installing a warning light prior to this intersection in both directions.
+(3) SHA should install proper fog lighting.
+According to the 2008 Garrett County Comprehensive Plan, MD 495 experienced less than 5000 Average Annual Daily Traffic Volume.
 However, an analysis of AADT results at the traffic counter located just north of this intersection indicate a trend that is growing.
-Page 6-6 of the Plan shows the the Percent Annual Change in AADT Volumes from 1995 - 2005 increased by 4% - 6%.
+Page 6-6 of the Plan shows the Percent Annual Change in AADT Volumes from 1995 - 2005 increased by 4% - 6%.
 Further, traffic has increased at that location by about 200 vehicles from 2008 to 2015.
 Not only has this road seen increased truck traffic, but also this route is used by many second home owners and vacationers to access the southern end of Deep Creek Lake.
 This particular intersection has seen numerous serious accidents.
-Safety improvements need to be pursued at this location.